 After the end of the Third Anglo-Powhatan War in 1646, fur traders explored southwest of the Appomattox River.
 Edward Bland and Abraham Wood traveled from Fort Henry (modern Petersburg) in 1650, spending nine days in the backcountry in hopes of developing a trading relationship with Native Americans living on the Piedmont.

 By the time Governor Spotswood led an expedition to the Shenandoah River in 1716, the journey was so safe that the trip resembled a party more than a challenging adventure.
-Starting in the 1730's, Governor Gooch began issuring land grants to settlers willng to occupy lands west of the Blue Ridge, creating permanent settlements deeper in the territory still claimed by various Native America groups.
+Starting in the 1730's, Governor Gooch began issuing land grants to settlers willing to occupy lands west of the Blue Ridge, creating permanent settlements deeper in the territory still claimed by various Native America groups.

 The names of the earliest explorers who first moved through the Blue Ridge passes are not recorded in any historical documents.
 Today we have to use our imaginations to appreciate their travel through virgin territory, as far back as 15,000-20,000 years ago.
 It must have been far more difficult than the expeditions of the English just 400 years ago.

 Many of the earliest colonial-era explorers during the 1600's and 1700's are also undocumented.
 Escaped servants and slaves moved past the boundaries of colonial settlement, obviously without sending official reports to Jamestown or Williamsburg.
-For example, when surveyors marked the boundary between Virgina and North Carolina, they encountered former servants and slaves who had entered the swamps in the southeast previously in a search for freedom.
+For example, when surveyors marked the boundary between Virginia and North Carolina, they encountered former servants and slaves who had entered the swamps in the southeast previously in a search for freedom.